West Virginia Writers Annual Writing Contests are in the home stretch for the March 31 FINAL deadline.

 4) Have you double and triple checked that your name is NOT printed on your actual story or poem?
 The ONLY place your name should appear is on your contest entry form.
 (We assign each story a code corresponding with that author’s entry in our contest database, where the author’s name and their story are recorded.
 This way our judges have no idea who has written a given piece.)

-5) If your entry requires a one-page synopsis (Book Length Prose, Screenplay, Middle Grade Children's Book) have you included it?
+5) If your entry requires a one-page synopsis (Book Length Prose) have you included it?

-6) Have you double-checked to make sure you included all of your entries in your envelope?
-In the past, we’ve received a few envelopes that are a story or poem short of the intended amount.
-(In fact, I once received an envelope that only had an entry form and no submission at all.)
-I always contact entrants to make sure of their intentions.
-But the more careful you are in submitting the easier it is on me.
-Which brings me to…
+6) Have you double-checked to make sure you included all of your entries in your envelope or attached to your email to email@example.com?
+In the past, we’ve received a few envelopes that are a story or poem shy of the intended amount.

 7) Have you included accurate contact information for yourself?
 Every year people send entries in that require followup to correct an error or two, and every year many of those emails sent bounce back because they are incorrectly written on the form.
 (And, sometimes, handwriting interpretation on my part may be at fault.)
 Please legibly print your contact info, especially your email address, and make sure it’s all correct.

 8) Have you addressed your envelope with the correct address of our contest coordinator?
-We have occasionally received entries forwarded from Patsy Pittman, who was our contest coordinator for many years, but has not been since 2008.
-Please use the correct entry form with the correct address for 2015, which is available at our website and in our newsletter.
+We have occasionally received entries forwarded from previous coordinators.
+Please use the correct entry form with the correct address for 2021, which is available at our website and in our newsletter.

 Dos and Don'ts.

 - DO staple your individual entries if they have multiple pages.
-(You can also paperclip them, but I'm just going to remove the paperclip and staple them again for added stability in transit to the judges.)
+(You can also paperclip them, but we just remove the paperclip and staple them again for added stability in transit to the judges.)

 - DO write legibly on your entry form.

 - DON'T forget to include your zip code on the contest entry form.
-I don't know the zip code for every town in the state and having to find your envelope to double check the return address slows down the process.)
+We don't know the zip code for every town in the state and having to find your envelope to double check the return address slows down the process.